Simulated prosthetic vision confirms checkerboard as an effective raster pattern for epiretinal implants: Results

 \subsection{Systematic biases depend on stimulus and raster pattern}

-Participant responses revealed systematic biases influenced by both the stimulus characteristics and the raster pattern (Figure~\ref{fig:results-stimResponse}).
+To better understand the mechanisms underlying performance differences, we examined participants' response biases across raster patterns and tasks (Figure~\ref{fig:results-stimResponse}).
+Distinct and interpretable patterns of confusion emerged in both tasks.

-In the letter recognition task, participants more frequently confused letters with similar shapes, such as [C, D, O] and [E, F, P], regardless of the raster pattern.
-The checkerboard and ``No Raster'' conditions led to the fewest errors, consistent with their higher overall performance.
-In contrast, the vertical and horizontal patterns resulted in more frequent misidentifications, reflecting the challenges introduced by their respective raster patterns.
+In the letter task, participants were more likely to confuse visually similar letters regardless of raster pattern.
+However, confusion rates were lowest in the checkerboard and ``No Raster'' conditions, suggesting that structured rasters (especially horizontal and vertical) introduced additional interference.

-In the motion discrimination task, vertical and horizontal patterns introduced biases aligned with the apparent motion of the raster pattern.
-For the vertical pattern, participants made more errors identifying rightward motion, while the horizontal pattern led to more errors for downward motion.
-These biases are consistent with the directionality of apparent motion created by the sequential activation of electrode groups in each pattern.
-Such biases were notably absent in the checkerboard and random conditions, highlighting their robustness in preserving unbiased perceptual interpretation.
+In the motion task, horizontal and vertical rasters introduced systematic biases aligned with their activation direction.
+For example, the vertical raster led to more errors for rightward motion, consistent with downward apparent motion introduced by sequential column-wise stimulation.
+These biases were absent in the checkerboard and random conditions, indicating that spatial separation (checkerboard) and temporal randomness (random) helped preserve perceptual neutrality.

-Across both tasks, the letters D and P were most frequently selected when participants made incorrect guesses.
-This may reflect an artifact of the joystick mapping, as D and P were associated with forward and backward joystick motions.
-These movements may have been perceived as more intuitive or easier to execute, leading participants to default to these choices when uncertain.
+Interestingly, across both tasks, letters D and P were disproportionately chosen during incorrect responses.
+This likely reflects an ergonomic artifact: these letters were mapped to forward/backward joystick motions, which may have been more intuitive under uncertainty.

-In sum, these results illustrate how both stimulus characteristics and raster patterns shape perceptual biases, further supporting the checkerboard pattern's advantages in minimizing errors and providing a more stable perceptual experience.
+Together, these patterns support the idea that spatial layout influences not only performance but also perceptual interpretation.
+The checkerboard pattern minimized biases and helped preserve veridical perception across tasks.